scala/scala3/docs/_spec/06-expressions.md

 If only a single argument is supplied, it may be supplied as a block expression and parentheses can be omitted, in the form `´f´ { block }`.
 This is valid when `f` has a single formal parameter or when all other formal parameters have default values.

-A function application usually allocates a new frame on the program's run-time stack.
+A method application usually allocates a new frame on the program's run-time stack.
 However, if a local method or a final method calls itself as its last action, the call is executed using the stack-frame of the caller.

 ###### Example